frederic-perez/AmE-dictionary/data/dictionary.md

 __talk__ :mute:[ta~~l~~k]
 __talking head__ :astonished:
 __talktative__
 __tall order__ _n_ :six::dart: A tall order is a task or job that is difficult to carry out.
 For a bodybuilder, lifting 500 pounds is a tall order.
 Some things in life are easy to do.
 Some can be done with a moderate amount of effort or skill.
 Others are tall orders: a tall order is hard to accomplish, and it might even be impossible.
 Getting 100 on a test is a tall order.
 In sports, winning a championship is a tall order.
 Getting into a school like Harvard is a tall order.
-People often say "That's a tall order!" when someone else asks for something unrealistic.
+People often say "That’s a tall order!" when someone else asks for something unrealistic.
 __tall tale__ _n_ :four: (tall tales) __1__ _informal_ An entertaining and often oral account of a real or fictitious occurrence. _Syn_ anecdote, fable, story, tale __2__ _informal_ An untrue declaration _Syn_ canard, cock-and-bull story, falsehood, falsity, fib, fiction, inveracity, lie, misrepresentation, misstatement, prevarication, story, tale, untruth
 __tall__ _adj_ __3__ _informal_ Fanciful or exaggerated; boastful: _tall tales of heroic exploits._
 __tallied__
 __tallow__ _n_ :four: In the old days, candles were mostly made from tallow, a form of animal fat that provided an inexpensive way for people to light their homes at night. :es: sebo
 __tally__ _v_
 __talons__ _The nails were sharp as talons._
-__tamale__ _I’m staying away from that one--that's a hot tamale._
+__tamale__ _I’m staying away from that one--that’s a hot tamale._
 __tamp down__ _v_ :two::hammer:
 __tamper__ _v_ (tampering) _Tampering with a Federal grand jury._
 __tan__ Color?
 __tang__ _n_ :four::hammer: _Dory, the little blue tang fish._
 __Tang__ _n_ An artificially flavored drink mix that was formulated in 1957, and first marketed in powdered form in 1959.
-Sales of Tang were poor until NASA used it on John Glenn's Mercury flight in February 1962, and on subsequent Gemini missions.
+Sales of Tang were poor until NASA used it on John Glenn’s Mercury flight in February 1962, and on subsequent Gemini missions.
 Since then it has been closely associated with the U.S. manned spaceflight program, and created the misconception that Tang was invented for the space program.
 __tangerine__ _n_
 __tangle<sup>1</sup>__ _n_ (tangles)
 __tangle<sup>2</sup>__ _v_ :two::hammer: (tangled) _Cousin and Horford tangled in the first quarter Wednesday._
 __tangled__
 __tank__ _v_ :nine::hammer: (tanked) _The Braves are being accussed of losing on purpose now to speed-dial to a brighter future.
-It's called tanking._ _There are grand incentives to tank a season._ _The market tanked._ _Laptops tanking your meetings?_
+It’s called tanking._ _There are grand incentives to tank a season._ _The market tanked._ _Laptops tanking your meetings?_
 __tanker truck__
 __tanking__ _Milwaukee Brewers and Atlanta Braves are either rebuilding or tanking._
 __tanner__ _n_ :two::hammer: